Trollimpo/EXO-Wings-Linux/README.md

 While this device does have a microSD card reader built-in, it doesn't like to boot from it, so you will need to plug your install medium to the USB port included in the machine's detachable keyboard

 Note: i haven't managed to succesfully boot any ISO which includes `bootia32.efi` from a Ventoy USB on this machine.
 I recommend you burn the ISO directly to the install medium.

+## Choosing a Desktop Enviroment
+I chose to run Plasma Mobile for this device, but GNOME, KDE Plasma, and Phosh are good options too.

+## Installing and configuring Linux
+### Initial Installation
+I installed Arch using `archinstall`, choosing to NOT install a DE.
+The removable keyboard uses `es` keyboard distribution.

+### Plasma Mobile Install